Hsin1987/Exploring-Weather-Trends/README.md

-# Exploring Weather Trends -  Udacity Project Instructions
+# Exploring Weather Trends - Project Instructions from Udacity Data Analysis Nanodegree -Term1 Project.
 ## Summary
 In this project, you will analyze local and global temperature data and compare the temperature trends where you live to overall global temperature trends.